10 Powerful Healthy Food Pairings

 Avocado and Tomatoes

 The fat in the avocado will help your body absorb the carotenoids, yes.
-But it also helps you convert a specific carotenoid known as provitamin A to the form of vitamin A your body can actually use, according to recent research in the
+But it also helps you convert a specific carotenoid known as provitamin A to the form of vitamin A your body can actually use, according to recent research in the Journal of Nutrition

 .
 That's a good thing, since the nutrient is healthy for your vision, immunity, and more.
 To benefit, slip some avocado into your usual BLT or Caprese salad.

 Nut Butter and Banana

 This simple pairing of protein and healthy carbs is a surefire post-workout winner: The combo has been proven to aid with muscle recovery.
 To up the fiber count (making the snack more satiating), add a slice of whole grain toast to the mix.
 Or if it's protein you're after, try a trainer-approved Peanut Butter Banana Smoothie.

 Turmeric, the yellow spice used in many curries, is an emerging darling of the nutritional world, with research linking it to everything from happier moods to reductions in chronic pain.
 And research shows that a compound in black pepper, known as piperine, significantly improves the bioavailability of the superfood.